-The State Treasurer’s Office serves as the state’s bank and records the receipt and disbursement of all state moneys.
+The State Treasurer’s Office serves as the state’s bank and records the receipt and disbursement of all state money.
 Every day the State Treasurer’s Office:

 Pursuant to A.R.S.
-35-315, the State Treasurer is responsible for awarding the servicing bank contract to a qualified bank presenting the highest value for banking services.
-County and municipal governments can also “piggy-back” on the contract for their banking services, using the rates offered to the state.
+35-315 (http://www.azleg.state.az.us/ars/35/00315.htm) , the State Treasurer is responsible for awarding the servicing bank contract to a qualified bank presenting the highest value for banking services.
 The servicing bank contract is awarded for a term of three years with two one-year extensions.
-The current contract expires in December 2014.
+The current contract expires in December 2019.

-Bank of America is the current servicing bank for the Office of the Arizona State Treasurer.
-For state agency locations that are not in the proximity of a state servicing bank branch, the Treasurer’s Office also maintains a working relationship with Bank of the West, JPMorgan Chase, National Bank of Arizona, Wells Fargo, and Zions Bank.
+Bidding for state banking services contracts is open to all qualified Arizona banks.
+Bank of America is the current servicing bank and Bank of America Merrill Lynch is the current Merchant Services provider for the Office of the Arizona State Treasurer.
+For state agency locations that are not in the proximity of a state servicing bank branch, the Treasurer’s Office also maintains a working relationship with Bank of the West, JPMorgan Chase, National Bank of Arizona, Wells Fargo, Union Bank and Zions Bank.

 Pursuant to A.R.S.
 35-315-F, agencies interested in banking services must have the services authorized by the State Treasurer’s Office.
 The Request for Banking Services Form should be filled out and returned to [email protected].